coq-community/hoare-tut/README.md

 and `gcd_total_proof` in file `exgcd.v` allows to see how Coq generates PO on a concrete example.
 To do so, you may first need to download the sources and then to compile them using `make`.
+Alternatively, you can browse the html documentation through your favorite web browser.
 In case of trouble, please contact me.

 To read the sources, you may follow this order: